zohairahmed007/zohairahmed007.github.io/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently working on I am a Masters in Computer Science and now Ph.D.
-Scholar in Computer Science in Changsha, China.
-I have more than 5 Year of Professional Experience in Web Design & Development (HTML, CSS, Bootstrap, Asp Net, Wordpress).
+- 🔭 I am a Ph.D. candidate in Computer Science in Changsha, China.
+I have done it Masters/MPhil and Bachelor in Computer Science.
+My Research field is NLP, Data Mining, Machine Learning.
+I have more than 5 Years of Professional Experience in Web Design & Development (HTML, CSS, Bootstrap, Asp Net, Word press).
 Also, I'm a specialist in Video Editing and Graphic Design.

-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently working on Machine Learning, Deep Learning

 - 👯 I’m looking to collaborate on Projects,Tech Articles